rivaros/ansible-playbook-shim/README.md

 We assume you have Cygwin or Babun installed.

-Clone the latest source and create a symlink in your PATH space
+Clone the latest source and create a symlink in your cygwin path space
 ```
 git clone https://github.com/rivaros/ansible-playbook-shim.git
 ln -s $PWD/ansible-playbook-shim.sh /usr/local/bin/ansible-playbook-shim.sh
 ```

-Copy ansible-playbook.bat somewhere within your Windows PATH.
+Copy ansible-playbook.bat somewhere within your Windows path.
-For example C:\Users\%username%\.babun\
+For example C:\Users\%username%\\.babun\

 # How it works